Obiwan2345/Rock-Paper-Scissors/README.md

 - The user then clicks one of the button options - rock, paper or scissors
 - The computer then also randomly picks from the options
 - If the computer wins, it prints: *Computer picks (option), computer wins* same with the user if they win.
-- If first to 5 was clicked, the winner after winning five rounds will be displayed like: *player won* or *computer one*.
+- If first to 5 was clicked, the winner after winning five rounds will be displayed like: *player won* or *computer won*.
 Same with first to 10 after winning 10 rounds
 - Also if unlimited is clicked, the score can still be accessed in the show score option.
 Same with other game modes.

 # How to run